 Carbon intensity (economy): The amount of carbon by weight emitted per unit of economic activity-most commonly GDP (CO_2 emissions/GDP).
 The carbon intensity of the economy is the product of the energy intensity of the economy and the carbon intensity of the energy supply.
-We currently express this value as the full weight of the CO_2 emitted, rather than the weight of just carbon.
+We express this value as the full weight of the CO_2 emitted rather than the weight of just carbon.

-Carbon intensity (energy supply): The amount of carbon by weight emitted per unit of energy consumed (CO_2 emissions/energy).
-A common measure of carbon intensity is the weight of CO_2 per Btu of energy.
+Carbon intensity (energy supply): The amount of carbon by weight emitted per unit of energy consumed (CO2 emissions/energy).
+A common measure of carbon intensity is the weight of CO2 per Btu of energy.
 When considering only one fossil fuel, the carbon intensity and the emissions coefficient are identical.
-When considering several fuels, carbon intensity is based on their combined emissions coefficients weighted by their energy consumption levels.
-We currently measure this value as the full weight of the CO_2 emitted, rather than the weight of just carbon.
+When considering several fuels, carbon intensity is based on their combined emissions coefficients weighted by their energy consumption.
+We measure this value as the full weight of the CO2 emitted rather than the weight of just carbon.